-Dialectical Behavior Therapy Foundational Training™
+Dialectical Behavior Therapy Foundational Training™ (SOLD OUT)

-New Canaan, CT — Co-sponsored by: Silver Hill Hospital
+Live, Remote, Instructor-led — Co-sponsored by: Silver Hill Hospital

 This five-day training is designed specifically for individual therapists or skills trainers who are members of an intensively trained DBT team, but have not completed Intensive training themselves.
 It is meant to assist teams that have hired new staff or experienced turnover by allowing newer team members to get trained in the standard content of DBT.
 Lecture, video, role-play and small group exercises will be used to teach DBT theory and strategies in depth.
 Participants agree to attend the entire five days of training, do their best to learn the material, and participate in a willing, committed manner.

 The training requires that participants work in an active DBT® program, participate in a consultation team, and will continue learning DBT with a mentor.
 Only people who have attended the full ten days of the Dialectical Behavior Therapy Intensive Training™ are able to serve as mentors and sponsor team members to a Foundational Training.

 - Participate in a DBT Consultation Team.

 - Demonstrate Consultation Team strategies used in DBT.

 - List the modes, the functions, and the typical treatment agreements made in DBT.

 - Implement the structure, goals, and stages of DBT treatment.